junle-zhang/2022MCM_A/README.md

 # 2022MCM
 I participated in the 2022 Mathematical Contest in Modeling with two teammates and was awarded the Outstanding Winner.
-Then we decided to record our essay and programs we wrote duing the contest.
+So we decided to record our essay and programs we wrote duing the contest.

 I have uploaded the .tex files as well as the template I used when writing this essay.
 By doing this I hope it will help the beginners in mathematical modeling with writing essays as I was helped.